kentamitsui/codingdrill/README.md

 - **Improve UI/UX**

   - Introduce a more intuitive design.
-  - Implement and optimize a vertical layout.
+  - [ ] Implement and optimize a vertical layout.

-### **New Feature Additions**

-- [ ] **Add Comment Posting Feature**

-  - Create rooms where users can post comments on questions and answers.

-- [ ] **Add Code Execution & Custom Test Cases**

-  - Provide an environment where users can execute their code and verify results using custom test cases.

 - [ ] **Implement User Registration**